vladpostu/TA-Typing-Animation/README.md

 - Fast and light
 - Need a few lines of code to write complex code
 - Possibility to simulate the delay beetween the typed letters
+- Animated caret like the one of an input field

 ## Installation